All Episodes

 Well, congratulations on hiring Edward Snowden.

-So I wanted to ask you that's just a joke, folks.
+So I wanted to ask you.

-So I wanted to ask you, speaking of microblogging competitors, when is getter going to acquire Truth Social?
+So I wanted to ask you, speaking of microblogging competitors, when is Getter going to acquire Truth Social?

-So uh interesting question.
+So interesting question.

-I do think that a certain point I think they will get their act together and figure out kind of how they want to proceed forward.
+I do think that a certain point, I think they will get their act together and figure out kind of how they want to proceed forward.

-I do think it would make sense if ultimately we found a way to acquire them.
+I do think the way that we've gotten off to such an impressive early start, I do think it would make sense if ultimately we found a way to acquire them.

 Absolutely.

-Well, and you know, one of the things that is a struggle for for platforms just in general is the need for constant content to be published on the platform, right?
+Well, and you know, one of the things that is a struggle for platforms just in general is the need for constant content to be published on the platform, right?

 Because without the content, then there's no engagement.